 A History of St Andrews Gardens in Liverpool

-You will be hard-pushed to find student accommodation with as much character, charm and history as St Andrews Gardens in Liverpool.
+You will be hard-pushed to find student accommodation in Liverpool with as much character, charm and history as St Andrews Gardens in Liverpool.
 It has certainly stood the test of time and sits proudly alongside its more monolithic modern counterparts.

 More commonly referred to as the Copperas Hill ‘bullring’ (despite appearing more like a big horseshoe from the air), the 1930s art deco-inspired building is one of the most delightfully quirky student housing offerings associated with the ever-popular University of Liverpool.